 - All decisions regarding upgrades and add-ons must be made and included with the signed contract.

-- Fifty percent of the cost of the full cost of the rig must be paid.
+- With the signed contract, you pay 50% of the cost of the full cost of the rig.
 The 50% breaks down into two payments: 15% is due initially to secure a date to go into production and the remaining 35% is due on or before the first day of production.
-The final 50% is due when the rig is picked up.
+At pickup, you pay the final 50%.

 I was as ready as I could be to write another big check after my initial deposit thus completing requirement number two above.
 But I wasn’t anywhere near final decisions on upgrades and add-ons.
 I’ll share the decisions I’ve struggled with in a future post.
 I’m not being coy here but the truth is I am still grappling with those final decisions.

 A week after sending my initial deposit, I called Oliver back and asked for a slot in June if any were available.
 I got lucky.
 There was an opening and my new date to go into production is June 12.
 I will be ready by then.
 I must be.

 Even though I wrote a post on my tour of the Oliver manufacturing plant, there wasn’t enough room to include everything I wanted to share or the photos.
 I thought I’d do so today.
 It will show some of the stages my custom-built trailer will go through between June 12 and August 4.

 I shared a brief history of Oliver Travel Trailers when I reviewed the Final Four fiberglass trailers I was trying to decide among.
 It’s an interesting story.
 To quote from my own blog: